The Sierpinski Carpet as a Final Coalgebra: Bilipschitz equivalence

-We will examine the relationship between the distance between points in $M^k\otimes M_0$ and their images in $\SC\subset U_0$, and then use this to obtain the result.
-We start with the following fact about points whose images are on a horizontal or vertical segment.
+We will examine the relationship between distances in $M^k\otimes M_0$ and between corresponding points in $\SC\subset U_0$, and then use this to obtain the result.
+We start with the following fact about points in $ M^k\otimes M_0$ whose images under $\mu_k$ are on a horizontal or vertical segment.